sjahnn/sjahnn.github.io/team.md

 **Ethan Park** (Undergraduate Research Assistant, Mar.
 2025 -- Now)

 Ethan is an undergraduate student at Rutgers University, double-majoring in Mathematics and Computer Science.
 He has a strong passion for machine learning and research in related fields.
 At Mount Sinai, Ethan is excited to explore causal mediation analysis and contribute to cutting-edge research.
-Currently, he is working on a project that applies various penalization regression methods to large transcriptomics datasets, integrating known cancer-related clinical variables.
+Currently, he is working on a project that applies ensemble classification methods to large proteogenomic datasets, integrating known cancer-related clinical variables to predict survival outcomes.